 1. Why Does the Business Require Digital Transformation?

-The purpose of this question is to help you clarify the main reasons for undertaking this process.
+The purpose of this question is to help you clarify the main reasons for undertaking this process and what are the benefits of digital transformation for your business.
 Here it makes sense to conduct an assessment of the internal and external situation of the business, such as:

 - Market forces and trends